-Regardless of which vaccine you receive, the second dose should be from the same manufacturer.
+If you receive a Pfizer vaccine, your second dose should also be a Pfizer vaccine; if you receive a Moderna vaccine, your second dose should also be a Moderna vaccine.
 However, in exceptional situations in which the first dose vaccine product cannot be determined or is no longer available, any available mRNA COVID-19 vaccine may be administered at a minimum interval of 28 days between doses to complete the mRNA COVID-19 vaccination series.
 If two doses of different mRNA COVID-19 vaccine products are administered in these situations (or inadvertently), no additional doses of either vaccine product are recommended at this time.
 Recommendations may be updated as further information becomes available or other vaccine types (e.g., viral vector, protein subunit vaccines) are authorized.